-The Department of Public Safety is responsible for determining when an emergency exists, which segments of the campus community to notify, and through which means, as well as coordinating with University Marketing and Communications on the content of any messages.
-University Marketing and Communications is the only campus office authorized to disseminate official information about campus emergencies to the campus community.
+The Department of Public Safety is responsible for determining when an emergency exists, which segments of the campus community to notify, and through which means, as well as coordinating with the Division of Strategic Communications on the content of any messages.
+The Division of Strategic Communications is the only campus office authorized to disseminate official information about campus emergencies to the campus community.

 When a significant emergency or dangerous situation is confirmed to exist, the public safety department will take into account the safety of the community; determine what information to release; and begin the notification process without delay unless such notification will compromise efforts to assist a victim, respond to the emergency, or contain or mitigate the emergency.

 The entire campus community will be notified when the potential exists for the majority of the community to be affected by an emergency situation, or when a situation threatens the operation of the campus as a whole.
 If the threat is limited to a segment of the population, notification may be limited to that segment, but additional segments of the population will be notified as ongoing assessment of the situation reveals a need to do so.
-Once the campus community has been notified, University Marketing and Communications will notify the neighboring community by updating local media outlets.
+Once the campus community has been notified, the Division of Strategic Communications will notify the neighboring community by updating local media outlets.

 The university conducts emergency response exercises each year, such as table top exercises, field exercises, and tests of the emergency notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.